Zamiell/stardew-valley/Min-Max_Guide.md

 * Claim the reward for any outstanding quests from the journal.
 * Check the mail.
-* If lucky day and you have the Pickaxe, mine until 1 PM.
-* Otherwise, fish at mountain lake until 1:30 PM.
-* Go to the festival.
+* Mine/fish until around 1 PM, then go to the festival.
 (The latest you can arrive to the town is 2 PM.)
 * Buy max Strawberry Seeds (100g each).
 * Clear the farm until 12 PM (to prepare for planting the Strawberry Seeds on day 16), then sleep.